Security of quantum key distribution with imperfect phase randomisation: Note

 \section{Note}

 The security of decoy-state QKD with {imperfect phase randomisation} has also been recently investigated in Refs.\;\cite{naharQuantumKey2021,naharDecoyStateQuantum2022}.
 These works introduced insightful ideas that sparked the development of our security proof, and we recognise these important contributions.
-That being said, their security analysis seems to contain some conceptual flaws {that invalidate its application in the presence of phase correlations; see} {\cref{app:on_previous_results}}.
+That being said, their security analysis contain{s} some conceptual flaws {that invalidate its application in the presence of phase correlations; see} {\cref{app:on_previous_results}}. {We note that the claims made in Refs.\;\cite{naharQuantumKey2021,naharDecoyStateQuantum2022} have been amended in \cite{naharImperfectPhaseRandomisation2023a}.}